 Step 1: Find your niche

 The very first step for designing a blog is to identify your niche.
-Make sure you have enough knowledge about the selected topic, and it connects to the interests of your target audience as well.
-You can define the name and domain of your blog, depending upon the target niche.
+Make sure you have enough knowledge about the selected topic and that it connects to the interests of your target audience as well.
+You can define the name and domain of your blog, depending on the target niche.

-Of course, you can use a combination of all the tools listed above, but still, you have to write down a few companies that you already use their products, or you have a passion to be an ambassador and represent that brand.
+Of course, you can use a combination of all the tools listed above, but still, you have to write down a few companies that you already use their products or you have a passion for being an ambassador and representing that brand.

 In short, you can buy a few domain names easy to remember and have them locked at your domain provider, this will give you plenty of time to make your blogging business plan and choose the domain that’s most suitable for your brand.

 Once your blog goes live, you can redirect the other domains to your actual website( by doing so, you will gain new visitors and keep the domains for future projects).

 My favorite domain provider is Namecheap, where you can buy domains for relatively a few quid, is reliable and has excellent customer service.